 I talk to Chan about the modeling, he relays the message to Ning.
 I mention it to the others, nobody sees much to object to.
 Chloe's only relatives are dead, she's five years older, taller and far away from the place where almost no one had ever seen her.
 It is a stretch to think that anyone in the farm community would connect a girl they barely knew existed with a shot in a fashion magazine years later.
 For Amaya, it was different when she was Chloe's age.
 A lot of people had photos and video of her when she was young, and a girl with her striking looks might be easily recognized as the one who used to have a preteen modeling website.
 Amaya doesn't need the aggravation, she certainly doesn't need the money and she'd spent hours in front of cameras, changing clothes and redoing hair and makeup.
 Chloe won't need the money either, but her circumstances are different and she’s excited about the opportunity.

-Taylor said that by the time they finish with hairstyles and makeup, she wouldn't look like her every day self.
-The only feature that couldn't change were her violet eyes.
+Taylor said that by the time they finish with hairstyles and makeup, she wouldn't look like her everyday self.
+The only feature that couldn't change was her violet eyes.
 Part of the attraction for the camera are those eyes.
 Besides, Ning has legitimate adoption papers and a birth certificate from a completely different part of the country.
 It’s settled that Chloe could work with Taylor along to supervise.